How it works

 It’s important to us that all PostHog employees can feel invested in the company’s success.
 Every one of us plays a critical role in the business and deserves a share in the companies success as we grow.
 When employees perform well, they contribute to the business doing well, and therefore should share a part of the increased financial value of the business.

-As part of your compensation, you will receive share options in the company with a standard 1-year cliff, 4-year vest.
+As part of your compensation, you will receive share options in the company.
 Broadly, the amount of options will depend on the Level as per the Experience Factor.
 We may change this policy from time to time depending on our rate of hiring - e.g. if we had a gap in hiring for an extended period, we would adjust this.

 Whilst the terms of options for any company could vary if we were ever acquired, we have set them up with the following key terms which we believe are industry-leading in their friendliness to employees:

 - 10 years to exercise your options in the event that you leave PostHog